-BUSINESS LAW I GENERAL
+BUS 185 33000 BUSINESS LAW I GENERAL

-Provides introductory overview of the sources of law of the American legal system, the structure of the court systems, torts, contract law and sales law
+Provides introductory overview of the sources of law of the American legal system, the structure of the court systems, torts, contract law and sales law.

-BUS 186 33000 BUSINESS LAW II
+33000 BUS 186 BUSINESS LAW II GENERAL

-Provides for overview of negotiable instruments, debtor/creditor law (collecting judgments), secured transactions, agency relationships and selecting the right business formation.
+Provides for overview of negotiable instruments, debtor/creditor law (collecting judgments), secured transactions, agency relationships, and selecting the right business formation.
 Prerequisite: BUS 185

-BUS 211 44000 BUSINESS STATISTICS
+RIIS 211 44000 BUSINESS STATISTICS CORE

-Tabular and graphical presentation, measures of central tendency and variability, standard elementary procedures involving the binomial, normal, student's T's, chi-squares and F distributions, correlation, regression, analysis of variance and several nonparametric procedures.
+Tabular and graphical presentation, measures of central tendency and variability, standard elementary procedures involving the binomial, normal, student's T's, chi-squares and F distributions, correlation, regression, analysis of variance, and several nonparametric procedures.
 Same content as MAT 157, credit will not be granted for both BUS 211 and MAT 157.
 Prerequisite: 2 years of H.S.
-Algebra or MAT
+Algebra or MAT 073 or department permission

-BUS 213 2 2 0 0 0 STATISTICAL BUSINESS APPL.
+22000 BUS 213 STATISTICAL BUSINESS APPL.
 OPEN

 This is the second course in the statistics sequence.
-Course content includes application and interpretation of probability and statistics as applied to business situations by using sampling, confidence intervals, control charges, simple linear regression analysis, multiple regression analysis, correction analysis, data analysis, time series analysis, hypotheses testing and computer analysis.
-Same content as MAT 160; credit will not be granted for both.
+Course content includes application and interpretation of probability and statistics as applied to business situations by using sampling, confidence intervals, control charges, simple linear regression analysis, multiple regression analysis, correction analysis, data analysis, time series analysis, hypotheses testing, and computer analysis.
+Same content as MAT 160. credit will not be granted for both.
 Prerequisite: BUS 211 or MAT 157

-BUS 215 11 0 0 0 INVESTING IN REAL ASSETS OPEN
+11000 BUS 215 INVESTING IN REAL ASSETS